MRaufQureshi/SAP-QA-Challenge/README.md

 ### Introduction

-Test cases are written using Cypress Framework with Typescript and CI-CD over Github actions for QA-Challenge website which had test task defined in the pdf
+- Test cases are written using Cypress Framework with Typescript and CI-CD over Github actions for QA-Challenge website which had test task defined in the pdf
+- *Manual test cases* and *acceptance criteria* are present in [here](https://github.com/MRaufQureshi/SAP-Signavio---QA-Challenge/blob/main/cypress/list-test-cases.md)

 ---